ethagnawl/rmuxinator/README.md

 ## Status
-This project is currently a proof of concept and I'll be duplicating tmuxinator features (and adding additional improvements) as I can find time.
+This project is currently a proof of concept and I'll be duplicating tmuxinator features and adding additional improvements as I can find time.
 Right now, it's capable of:
 - parsing a TOML project config file
 - starting a named tmux session
 - setting a default layout for project windows
-- setting the default cwd
+- setting the default working directory
 - creating windows
 - setting cwd for windows
 - setting window layout